-Please sign this form and if under the age of 18, please have a parent or guardian sign also.
-This indicates that you are aware of these policies before entering the program.
+Please sign this form and if undicates that you are aware of these po der the age of 18, please have a parent or guardian sign also.
+This plicies before entering the program.

-Parent/Guardian Signature
+Student Signature Parent/Guardian Signature

+Date Date